dfuchsgruber/hydra-python-sweeper/README.md

 # Hydra Python Sweeper

-Provides a sweeper for [Hydra](https://hydra.cc) that extends sweeps using a custom python entrypoint.
+Provides a sweeper for [Hydra](https://hydra.cc) that extends sweeps using a custom python entrypoint(s).
 This allows to define complex experiment configurations that can not be obtained as a cartesian product of individual parameter settings.
 Imagine for example running an experiment where you want to define a model with a variable amount of layers and number of hidden units within.
 Say, the number of layers should be between 1 and 3 and for each layer you want to experiment with either 32 or 64 hidden units.

 Running with the standard hydra sweeper, e.g. `python train.py --config-name multilayer -m num_hidden_first=32,64 num_hidden_second=32,64, num_hidden_third=32,64, num_layers=1,2,3` creates 24 configrations, while only 14 will be needed.
 Instead, this plugin allows to define the sweep in pure python code.